Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Plug Power Inc. (PLUG) Investors of Class Action and to Actively Participate

-NEW YORK, April 20, 2023 /PRNewswire/ -- Attorney Advertising-- -Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Plug Power Inc. ("Plug" or the "Company") PLUG and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired Plug securities between August 9, 2022 and March 1, 2023, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/plug.
+/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Plug Power Inc. (“Plug” or the “Company”) (NASDAQ: PLUG) and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired Plug securities between August 9, 2022 and March 1, 2023, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/plug.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.